opencontainers/distribution-spec/extensions/_oci.md

   Specifies the maximum number of results to return.
   The registry MAY return fewer results than requested if fewer historical entries exist.
-  When `n` is zero, this endpoint MUST return an empty array, useful for determining if history is available (200) or not (404) for the tag query.
+  When `n` is zero, this endpoint MUST return an empty array.
   When `n` is not specified, the registry MAY apply a default limit.

 - **`before`** *string (RFC 3339 timestamp)*, OPTIONAL